 Is it legal for homeowners to install security cameras at a rental property?
 Are there specific areas where surveillance can be placed or not?
 Do tenants have to be notified if surveillance cameras are in place?

+Thinking of renting on the Cape this summer?
 Book Direct for the best deals and cost saving opportunities.